Cyfrin/aderyn/aderyn/README.md

 ```sh
 forge build
 ```
-Building your project by running forge build --ast will save you time the first time you run Aderyn.
 Once your smart contracts have been successfully compiled, run Aderyn using the following command:
 ```sh
 aderyn [OPTIONS] path/to/your/project